 Physicians and pharmacists are super busy these days.
 Some pharmacists have confided to us that they feel like they are in an I love Lucy skit like this one where Lucy and Ethel wrap chocolates.
 Patients may feel like they are also on a conveyer belt when it comes to taking pills.
 Instructions about how to take medicine can be very confusing.
 That is especially true when it comes to statins.
 For example, can you take simvastatin or atorvastatin with grapefruit juice?
 It’s much more complicated than you might think.

 Grapefruit and Drug Interactions Stir People Up:

-We wrote a newspaper column 25 years ago that made many doctors mad.
+We wrote a newspaper column nearly 30 years ago that made many doctors mad as hornets.